 Understanding the Concept of Web3.0—Decentralized Internet

 Berners-Lee’s vision did not materialize at the time.
-And thereafter, the internet evolved in a direction opposite to that of its founder’s idea, bringing it to its present state where the web is controlled by giants such as Google and Facebook, among others.
+And after, the internet went in the opposite direction to its founder’s idea, bringing it to its present state; controlled by giants such as Google and Facebook, among others.

-Recently, however, at the Decentralized Web Summit 2018, around 800 minds, including Tim Berners-Lee, discussed the concept of a decentralized web or DWeb.
+Recently, however, at the Decentralized Web Summit 2018, around 800 minds discussed the concept of a decentralized web or DWeb.
 Propelled by emerging technologies such as distributed ledger and blockchain, it promises to restore control over data with the user.

 Centralization and Control in Web 2.0

-Almost every website that a user visits, installs trackers on their system, monitors their activity over the web and monetizes this data for targeted advertising and other purposes.
+Almost every website that a user visits tracks its activity and monetize this data for targeted advertising and other purposes.
+It installs trackers on their system and monitors their activity over the web.
 This is the norm of Web 2.0 or ‘Web as a Platform’, as defined by Tim O’Reilly and John Battelle.

-Recent events involving or Cambridge Analytica have revealed how the internet giants, big corporations and governments are exploiting the huge amounts of users’ data for financial and political gains and for stricter surveillance.
+Cambridge Analytica has recently revealed the exploitation of huge amounts of users’ data for financial and political gains.
+Now, the internet giants, big corporations, and governments are facing stricter surveillance.
 That too, without the user’s meaningful consent.

-Within the centralized ecosystem of Web 2.0, users aren’t sovereign as they are unable to control the profit derived from their “time and information”.
+Within the ecosystem of Web 2.0, users aren’t sovereign as they are unable to control their “time and information”.

 Decentralized Internet (Web 3.0)—Restoring Control with the User

-Suppose, User A wants to share a document with User B. Unlike Web 2.0, a decentralized web would enable User A to directly interact with User B, over a peer-to-peer network, without relying upon any centralized server such as Google for G-Mail.
+Suppose, User A wants to share a document with User B. Unlike Web 2.0, a decentralized web would enable User A to directly interact with User B, over a peer-to-peer network.
+And without relying upon any centralized server such as Google for G-Mail.

 According to columnist Zoë Corbyn, “The DWeb is about re-decentralizing things–so we aren’t reliant on these intermediaries to connect us.
 Instead, users keep control of their data and connect and interact and exchange messages directly with others in their network”

-Using blockchain technology, cryptographically encrypted data can be stored on a shared ledger and transferred over a P2P network without any central governing authority.
-Decentralized Applications or DApps are deployed on top of this layer and offer similar functionalities as traditional web applications, such as Gmail or Facebook.
-That is, while the user experience remains the same or is enhanced, the internet’s functioning is structurally transformed.
+Blockchain technology stores cryptographically encrypted data on a shared ledger and transfer it over a P2P network without any central governing authority.
+Then Decentralized Applications or DApps come on top of this layer and offer similar functionalities as traditional web apps.
+That is, while the user experience remains the same or becomes better.